Healthy Eating

 like.

-as you come across them and even pictures or images of tasty looking healthy
+You can spice up this activity by cutting out healthy recipes as you come across them and even pictures or images of tasty looking healthy

 recipes/meals that inspire you.
 Just paste them into your journal.